yaybu/yay/docs/resolver.rst

 object wants to look up a name and consider scope it asks its parent for the nearest context node.
 This just traverses its parents until it reaches a context node or reaches the root of the graph.
 If a context node cannot answer it's query then traversal continues.
+When the root of the graph is reached if no match has been found the ``get`` method is called on the root.
+This may raise an exception if there is no such node.

 For